jordanofoster/ntu-obsidian-notes/ITEC20231 - Network Design & Admin/Lectures 18, 19 - Malicious Intent.md

 ![[Pasted image 20220221174254.png]]
 ![[Pasted image 20220221174301.png]]

 These involve using the unavoidable emissions of computer systems to exfiltrate data, and are the main attack vector against airgapped systems.
-Intelligence agencies such as the NSA
+Intelligence agencies such as the NSA invest lots of money into these as they are cutting edge, so a high threat model is generally assumed.
+Vectors can include:

+- Sound
+	- Recording sound (speakers can be turned into microphones)
+	- Playing ultrasonic sound to transmit data (speakers)
+	- The noise several components make can leak data:
+		- Hard drives
+		- Fans
+			- PSUs, Computers
+- Light
+	- Photon emissions (as seen above) from screens
+	- Optical data transmission (morse?)
+- Heat
+	- The heat emanations from components can be altered to exfiltrate data.
+- Electromagnetism
+- Electricity itself
+	- Data can be read/inferred from the fluctuations in a power line (from the PSU).